Dairy Feeding strategy & Diet formulation for the Dairy Herd

 by Dr. Ofer Kroll

-The general approach in Israel today is to maintain two feeding groups: one for early lactation and another for the rest of the milking cows.
+The general approach in Israel Dairy feeding strategy is to maintain two feeding groups: one for early lactation and another for the rest of the milking cows.
 In family farms, the one-diet method is the most popular one.
 Ad-libitum feeding, mainly with TMR and minimal transfer of cows between groups is the preferred feeding method in Israel.

 Ration Programming and Feeding Practices